 - Theatre Preview – States Of Mind (AD)

 It’s been a whole year since I’ve met any of my mates in person, so it was great to finally hook up with 2 of my closest friends recently, who were visiting London for a couple of days.
 We’ve been in regular contact online during the pandemic of course, as we always are in general, but this was the first time I’d seen them in person for over 20 months.
 So it was wonderful to catch up properly.
 And we felt safe being in close proximity to each other, as we’re all double jabbed and have basic common sense when it comes to hygiene.

-They had never been inside St Paul’s Cathedral before, so they fancied having a look around there.
+My friends had never been inside St Paul’s Cathedral before, so they fancied having a look around there.
 I had an audio described touch tour there a couple of years ago, which would have been the best option for them as they’re also visually impaired like me.
 But as we were visiting on a whim and not booking in advance, which is advisable for some of their tours, that wasn’t possible.

 But we did pick up an audio guide device each, and explored the ground floor using that.
 The screen is small and so is the text on it, and for a couple of us the app on the device randomly restarted itself a few times.
 But we managed, and it was really interesting to listen to information about the cathedral’s history, sections, artworks, objects, events, etc, and to be immersed in a few moments of thoughtful reflection.